-Currently I am 39 and I live in Utica New York a small town that is just south west of the Adirondack Mountains.
+Currently, I am 41 and I live in Utica New York a small town that is just south-west of the Adirondack Mountains.
 The JP Ross facility is a Cabin, just tucked back a ways in the woods.
-In that cabin I have made over 6000 fly rods since I started in 1997.
+In that cabin, I have made over 6000 fly rods since I started in 1997.
 We also have a facility in the Adirondacks where we do development work, and we are associated with the very successful Tailwater Lodge in Pulaski.

-We Perceived the company in 1994, and established it it 1996.
-Now 20 years in existence.
+We perceived the company in 1994 and established it in 1996; now 20 years in existence.

-Custom fly rods is what we do.
-Every once and a while we will make a short run of rods, perhaps 10-12 at a time and sell them.
+Custom fly rods are what we do.
+Every once in a while we will make a short run of rods, perhaps 10-12 at a time, and sell them.
 They usually sell fast.
 My recent passion is fiberglass fly rods.
 I started working with Kabuto and Epic, and quickly used my understanding of materials and fly rod design to come up with my own blanks, one of which is called the MUIR.